746a/EoW/index.md

 # EoWW – End of Work Week Inspiration

-Welcome to **EoWW**, a curated weekly selection of curious things to reverse work week woe.
+Welcome to **EoWW**, a curated weekly selection of curious things to reverse work week wwoe.

-## Interesting Links for Interested People

 ## Weeks